Unboxed-Software/solana-course/content/token-program.md

 ## Approve Delegate

-Approving a delegate is the process of authorizing another account to withdraw tokens from a token account.
-When using a delegate, the authority over the token account remains with the owner.
-The maximum amount of tokens a delegate may transfer is specified at the time the owner of the token account approves the delegate.
+Approving a delegate is the process of authorizing another account to transfer or burn tokens from a token account.
+When using a delegate, the authority over the token account remains with the original owner.
+The maximum amount of tokens a delegate may transfer or burn is specified at the time the owner of the token account approves the delegate.
+Note that there can only be one delegate account associated with a token account at any given time.

 To approve a delegate using the `spl-token` library, you use the `approve` function.